Community of Caring

 · Aspen Mine Center Client Services Case Management Program

 This program/process is the foundation of the Aspen Mine Center.
 Our client services staff spends 1 1/2 to 2 hours with each new client to conduct a needs assessment, collect baseline data, establish a success plan, and discuss and set short, intermediate and long term goals that provide a road map to success.
 Our relationship-based program creates a trusting bond with clients.
 Our staff provides support and promotes clear expectations, skill building and encouragement.
-We hold clients to high standards, promoting the Community of Caring values of Respect, Responsibility, Trust, Caring, Family, and Honesty in all interactions; especially in their own self-evaluation.
+We hold clients to high standards, promoting the Community of Caring values of Respect, Responsibility, Trust, Caring and Family.
 Our dedication to positive collaboration and partnership with dozens of agencies, businesses, and local connections creates tremendous opportunities for clients to build stability and enhance well-being.

 · Aspen Mine Food Pantry